Sheka Forest: Socio-Economic Characteristics

 Non-timber forest products (NTFP) collected from the forest include medicinal plants, spices like Korerima and leaves of phoenix.
-In kebeles at lower altitude (<2000 m), coffee is becoming an important NTFP, next to honey.
-Fuel wood collection from the dense forest is common only in kebeles at higher altitudes, where the settlement is close to the forest areas.
+In kebeles at lower elevations (<2000 m), coffee is becoming an important NTFP, next to honey.
+Fuel wood collection from the dense forest is common only in kebeles at higher elevations, where the settlement is close to the forest areas.
 Moreover, wild fruits are vital for the local communities not only because they eat them but the wild fruit also serves as food for wildlife and in turn save crops from wildlife.

 The local population is deeply committed to maintaining the integrity of the ecosystem through the practice of ecologically sustainable agriculture.